 In 1974, he organizes a prohibited open-air art exhibition, which the KGB smashes using bulldozers.
 This is considered the most effective action of the civil disobedience in the USSR after Stalin’s death alongside with 1968 demonstration on the Red Square against Soviet invasion to Czechoslovakia.
 The following day, the event was publicized worldwide.

-The Soviets were alarmed by Oscar’s event and within two weeks nevertheless allow the unofficial artists to hold an exhibition.
-It is attended by thousands of Muscovites and referred to as the “Soviet Woodstock”.
+The Soviets were alarmed by Oscar’s event and within two weeks nevertheless allowed the unofficial artists to hold an exhibition.
+It was attended by thousands of Muscovites and referred to as the “Soviet Woodstock”.
 Shortly thereafter, he was exiled from the USSR and stripped off his citizenship.

 Having settled in France, he managed to gain international fame with his paintings, which are exhibited in the Centre Pompidou and many other major collections.
 In 2006, the Soviet ambassador to France visits him at his Paris studio and personally returns his passport.

 This is a story of a self-made man who never betrayed his artistic principles and always fought to show how powerful a weapon nonviolent resistance can be.